ipums/pseudo_jaro_winkler/readme.md

 Additionally, all comparisons are done using bitwise operations.

 I plan on writing a blog post in the near future to explain more about the algorithm.

+## Contributing

+We greatly appreciate bug reports, suggestions or pull requests.
+They can be submitted via github.

+Before contributing, please be sure to read the Contributing Guidelines and the Code of Conduct.